 • We limit our use of plastics, especially in the field, and when we do purchase plastic we try to use it for as many seasons as possible.

 • We plant cover crops to protect the soil from compaction and erosion, and provide habitat for native insects, birds, and wildlife.

-• We use drip irrigation to conserve water and reduce soil erosion and weed pressure.
+• We use drip irrigation and microsprinklers to conserve water and reduce soil erosion and weed pressure.

 • We practice crop rotation to keep the soil healthy and thriving, and to reduce pests and diseases in our crops.

-• We take care of our employees by offering a competitive wage and paid time off, as well as prioritizing practices that protect worker health and safety.
+• We take care of our employees by offering competitive wages, paid overtime, and paid time off, as well as prioritizing practices that protect worker health and safety.